senecajs/seneca-web/docs/providing-routes.md

 * `auth` - if provided, this will be passed to the framework's auth setup.
 This is highly dependent on framework, for more details see [auth](./auth.md)

-* `autotreply` - if false, seneca-web will not respond to the request.
+* `autoreply` - if false, seneca-web will not respond to the request.
 The seneca action must use the framework's response action to generate the response.  (default: true)

 * `name` - if provided, this will allow you to override the name of the action (default: the key of the object)